 We left home at night and spend the night on the plane.
-All of us were very tired, but luckily our daughter slept on plane for about three hours.
-First flight was easy for us.
+All of us were very tired, but luckily our daughter slept on the plane for about three hours.
+The first flight was easy for us.

 For us, the easiest thing would probably have been to book a room from the airport hotel (YOTELair).
 There are new airport hotels both landside and airside in Istanbul new airport.
-More info about Istanbul airport hotels, click here to Yotels’ site (opens to the new tab).
+For more info about Istanbul airport hotels, click here to Yotels’ site (opens to the new tab).

 But, first of all, we are not that rich.
 Airport hotels are quite expensive, and I don’t want to spend over 150 €/night for staying at the hotel for less than five hours.

 You can also book a room hourly.
 Prices start from 70€/4 hours.
 Contact Yotelair (airside) for more details.

 It also takes time to get to the hotel, plus you need to eat and leave the room early enough to catch the flight and find the right gate.
 If I was alone with a baby, I would have considered an airport hotel as an option, but now there were two of us to make everything easier.

 Next: Sleeping and resting areas

 Instead of booking the hotel, we decided to find a place where to sleep from the airport.
 The most important thing was to find a sleeping place for our daughter.

 We found some benches near the gates and around the airport.
 Like in Ataturk Airport, people were sitting on the floors, even it wasn’t the busiest time of the day.